 - Now, take the cloth, wrap it in the aluminum foil and put it in an oven set to 300 degrees Fahrenheit.
 Let the cloth dry completely.

 - Once the cloth is nice and dry, carefully remove it from the oven and place in a bowl filled with cold water for about 20 to 30 minutes.

 - Now, wipe your screen with the cloth and you’re good to go!

-I hope you enjoyed this article and that you put some of the tricks to use.
-As noted, you might already have some of the things needed for removing scratches from your laptop’s screen (for example, rubbing alcohol) which makes things even easier.
+I hope you enjoyed this article and that you can apply some of the tricks.
+As mentioned earlier, you may already have some of the things you need to get rid of scratches from your laptop screen (cleaning alcohol, for example), which will make things even easier.

-Of course, the items needed vary depending on the kind of scratches your screen has.
-For example, if you have a matte laptop screen, go for petroleum jelly.
-If you have light scratches, go for toothpaste.
-If you have deep scratches and are ready to invest a bit, go for automobile or plastic polish.
-With one or more of these tricks, you will be able to make your screen look new again and enjoy a better viewing experience.
+Of course, what items you need depends on the type of scratches on your screen.
+For example, if you’ve a matte laptop screen, you use Vaseline.
+If you’ve light scratches, you use toothpaste.
+If you’ve deep scratches and are willing to invest a little, use car or plastic polish.
+With one or more of these tricks, you can make your screen look like new again and enjoy a better viewing experience.